Securus Phone System

 Incarcerated individuals are prohibited from placing telephone calls to the following individuals unless they are a member of the incarcerated individual's immediate family, including a spouse, child, parent, grandparent, brother, sister, aunt, or uncle:

 - Present or former employees of the New York State Department of Corrections and Community Supervision and their families.

 - Present or former employees of the New York State Division of Parole and their families.

 - Present or former employees of federal, state, and local criminal justice agencies, including but not limited to police agencies, district attorneys, federal and local correctional agencies, and probation departments and the families of such employees.

-- Jurors involved in the conviction of the offender and their families.
+- Jurors involved in the conviction of the incarcerated individual and their families.

-- Judges involved in the conviction or indictment of the offender and their families.
+- Judges involved in the conviction or indictment of the incarcerated individual and their families.

 - Crime partners who are not incarcerated.